How can I seal the open knockouts in my electrical boxes?

 Knockouts are the places where an electrical box has been punched through to allow for wiring, so connections for outlets, light fixtures or additional runs of wiring can be made within the box, which is rated to resist fire if anything overheats.
 The boxes usually come with several possible knockouts to accommodate wiring that comes in or out in different directions.
 The knockout locations are formed so it’s easy for an electrician to pop out the openings that are needed.
 Ideally, only those get opened.
 But electricians sometimes change the plan for which wires go where, and homeowners sometimes make additions, so extra openings can exist.
 And electricians occasionally drill directly through the box, leaving openings that aren’t a standard size.

 It’s wise to want to plug the extra openings in your boxes.
-Electrical codes require that any unused openings be closed, so the box can corral any fire that might start inside it.
+Electrical codes require that unused openings be closed, so the box can corral any fire that might start inside it.
 It also guards against someone poking something through a hole and getting electrocuted, and it keeps out mice, which might find the confines of an electrical box a cozy place to nest.

 But as you have discovered, plugs labeled as being ¾ of an inch aren’t designed to cover holes that diameter.
 Instead, the size listed on the packaging is the “trade size,” which means the diameter of the electrical conduit that would fit through the hole with a little extra wiggle room to make it easy and quick to fit the parts together.
 A plug with a trade size of ¾ of an inch is designed to fill a hole 1.109 inches in diameter, or about ⅓ of an inch wider than what you need.